CDT Day 33: just north of Hwy 43 to Darby – Surprise 30 Camp to Curtis’s house

 We made it to the trailhead without drama, thankful for our phones to help us navigate the confusing latticework of dirt roads.
 We each took advantage of the toilet then loaded up once more for the mile walk down Hwy 43 to the busier Hwy 93 to find a ride to Darby.

 At the intersection we were excited to see a sign welcoming us to Idaho.
 We made it to the next state!
-We waited for a family to take their Christmas card photo in front of the sign, then did the same before walking back into Montana to hitchhike.
+We waited for a family to take their Christmas card photo in front of the sign, then mimicked them before walking back into Montana to hitchhike.

 Our best moves had no effect on the passing traffic, but eventually we caught a ride in a minivan from a pleasant couple heading to a family reunion.
 Probably the first people from Kansas I’ve ever met!
 I felt too dirty and smelly to be in that car, but they turned up the AC and didn’t complain if they noticed the stench.
 The ride to Darby was 30 miles so our conversation covered a lot of ground, from what we’re up to, to how many children you need to work a farm in Kansas.
 The Bitterroot range scrolled by as we descended along a river into a wide valley.
 Hitchhiking offers some of the best time on trail to learn something new.
 It’s like a blind date with someone you have nothing in common with.
 No distractions, just conversation.